Techno-coder/lucent/specification.md

 void
 ```

 Variables and expressions with the type `never` are guaranteed to be eliminated at compile time.
+It is the responsibility of the user to ensure no function with the `never` type returns.

 ### Integral types
 ```